Season 3 / Episode 23

 At 3:34 a.m. on November 3rd, Andy Sudduth posted an anonymous bulletin to the Usenet newsgroup server system on behalf of his friend.
 The message gave directions on how to kill and defend against the Morris worm.
 “There may be a virus loose on the Internet,” the post began.
 “Here is the gist of a message I got: I’m sorry.”

 But there was a problem.
-You want to guess what it was?
+Do you want to guess what it was?